-- 144. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Compliant and the paragraphs in the counts below as though fully set forth herein. - 145.
-Under Title II of the Americans with Disabilities Act, state and local governments must not impose requirements on participation in public services, programs, or activities, including voting, that screen out individuals with disabilities from fully and equally enjoying those programs and must make reasonable modifications in policies, practices, or procedures, including voting and election procedures, when the modifications are necessary to avoid discrimination on the basis of disability.
+- 134. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Compliant and the paragraphs in the counts below as though fully set forth herein. - 135.
+Under Title II of the Americans with Disabilities Act, state and local governments must not impose requirements on participation in public services, programs, or activities, including voting, that screen out individuals with disabilities from fully and equally enjoying those programs and must make reasonable modifications in policies, practices, or procedures, including voting and election procedures, when the modifications are necessary to avoid discrimination on the basis of disability. - 136.
+Individuals who suffer a significant medical vulnerability that places them at extremely high risk of serious bodily injury or death should they leave the confines of their homes-including Plaintiffs Clark, Edwards, and Priddy, whose health conditions put them at significant risk of severe illness or death should they contract COVID-19-have a disability within the meaning of the ADA.